-- David Applegate and Thomas Williams will be attending the American Geological Union Fall Meeting 2019 conference.
+- David Applegate and Thomas Williams attended the American Geological Union Fall Meeting 2019 conference.

-- Thomas Williams will be speaking about the upscaling of brittle deformation zone flow and transport properties at Olkiluoto.
+- Thomas Williams spoke about the upscaling of brittle deformation zone flow and transport properties at Olkiluoto.

-- David Applegate will be presenting a poster on the lastest hydrogeochemistry updates to ConnectFlow and potential applications at Olkiluoto and for SKB's SFL concept.
+- David Applegate compiled a poster on the lastest hydrogeochemistry updates to ConnectFlow and potential applications at Olkiluoto and for SKB's SFL concept.

 Sep 2019: Groundwater Modeller's Forum 2019 Conference:

 - Kyle Mosley, Hannah Woollard and Freddie Mather attended the Groundwater Modeller's Forum 2019 Conference on "Making the most of recent advances in groundwater modelling", held at the University of Birmingham on 19th September.